Moazzam3214/FutureIntern_ML_01/README.md

 - **R-Squared**: Indicates how well the model explains the variance in house prices.
 - **Mean Absolute Error (MAE)**: Measures the average difference between predicted and actual prices.

-(Add model results here, such as accuracy metrics and comparisons)

 ## Future Improvements

 - Experiment with more advanced models and hyperparameter tuning.